weber-s/pyPSCF/docs/install.rst

 - Linux: it should be already installed.
 However, depending on your distribution, you may have python 2 by default.
 We do not ensure the compatibility.
-- Windows: just use python throught anaconda.
+- Windows/macOS: just use python throught anaconda.
 It's way more easier.
 But use anaconda for python 3.
-- macOS: I do not known.
-If someone do, please edit this line :).

 Requirements
 ````````````